 • Brussels sprouts help in managing diabetes.
 It contains antioxidant alpha-lipoic acid (ALA) that has the ability to reduce glucose levels, improve insulin sensitivity, and prevent oxidative stress-induced changes in diabetics.

-• Brussels sprouts contain sulphur-containing compounds that have the ability to fight cancerous effects.
+• Brussels sprouts have sulfur-containing compounds that have the ability to fight cancerous effects.

 Source: What to know about Brussels sprouts